 - Added Bakelite Working Range for Heat Insulation

-A rosin press is a techy but practical alternative to extracting resin from plant materials, and definitely worth checking into if you’re big into rosin extraction, since the quality can’t be beat when compared with low-tech methods like hair straighteners.
+A rosin press is a techy but practical alternative to extracting resin from plant materials, and definitely worth checking into if you’re big into rosin extraction since the quality can’t be beaten when compared with low-tech methods like hair straighteners.
 So what to consider when buying the best rosin press?

 That said, if you’re going to be doing a lot of pressing, a larger press with a higher PSI, capable of larger yields might be the way to go.
 But depending on a variety of factors, the resin, on balance, might be lower in quality upon extraction.

-Because of this quality vs. quantity thing, it’s super important go with the press that meets your needs.
-After all, if you live alone and you’re a coffee lover, you’re not going to buy a coffee maker designed for use in a diner, are you?
+Because of this quality vs. quantity thing, it’s super important to go with the press that meets your needs.
+After all, if you live alone and you’re a coffee-lover, you’re not going to buy a coffee maker designed for use in a diner, are you?
 No, you’re going to buy a smaller coffee maker that’s better designed to fit your tastes.